-A handful of times throughout the baseball season, Grandma and I buy tickets to watch a game.
-I drive to her house, and then we carpool to the ballpark downtown and weave our way around the other fans until we reach our favorite seats along the third base side.
+A handful of times throughout the baseball season, Grandma and I buy tickets to see a game.
+I drive to her house, and then we carpool downtown to the ballpark, pass through our usual left field entrance, and weave our way around the other fans until we reach our favorite seats along the third base side.

-Before the game we attended in May, I brought a few slices of this cake for Grandma to enjoy during the upcoming days.
-Before I could hand her the package, she surprised me with a few freshly picked Meyer lemons from her tree!
+Before one particular game we attended, I brought a few slices of this lemon cake as a little gift for Grandma to enjoy during the upcoming week.
+Yet while I stood on her front porch, sneakily hiding the package behind my back as I rang the bell, she surprised me with a few freshly picked Meyer lemons from her tree!

 Let’s go over how to make these healthy lemon blueberry scones!
 (And I’ll tell you what my secret ingredient is soon!)